TabSpace/grunt-svn-workflow/README.md

 You can set a confirm prompt in the task queue.

 ## For
-For whoever have a JavaScript project on a SVN repository, and want to properly maintenance it.
+For whoever have a JavaScript project on a SVN repository, and want to maintain it properly.

 ## Prepare
 Be sure that SVN version >= 1.6 .